 Mandalas and meditation

-In various spiritual traditions, mandalas are used for focusing attention of practitioners while meditating.
-Used as a spiritual guidance tool, mandalas help establish a sacred space and act as an aid to meditation and trance induction.
+In various spiritual traditions, mandalas are used as an important meditation tool – a means to focusing the attention of practitioners.
+Used as a spiritual guidance tool, mandalas help establish a sacred space.
+They act as an aid to meditation and trance induction.

 Because of its symmetrical shape, our attention is immediately directed to the centre.
 The design of the mandala absorbs the mind in such a way that chattering thoughts may cease.